JohnAlbin/zen-style-guide/css/README.txt

   centralized in one location.

 - tabs.css:
-- messages.css:
-  While most of the CSS rulesets in your sub-theme are guidelines without any actual properties, the tabs and messages stylesheets contain actual styling for Drupal tabs and Drupal status messages; two common Drupal elements that are often neglected by site desiners.
+  While most of the CSS rulesets in your sub-theme are guidelines without any actual properties, the tabs stylesheet contains actual styling for Drupal tabs, a common Drupal element that is often neglected by site desiners.
 Zen provides some basic styling which you are free to use or to rip out and replace.

 - pages.css:
   Page styling for the markup in the page.tpl.php template.